Wednesday, July 18, 2007

 --Jen

-Blogger Nurse Practitioners Save Lives, at 6:52 PM
+Blogger Unknown, at 6:52 PM

 We need affordable health care for people but we also need patients to be more accountable for their own health as well.
 Too many patients don't take their medications appropriately and not because they can't afford them.
 They just feel that they don't need them and then they get into crisis and cram into the ER for treatment that could have been taken care of in the office.
 The "my back hurts on Sunday night and I need a note to get off work" crowd doesn't help either.